How to Generate Email Leads to Grow Your Small Business

 9. Collect email leads during everyday interactions

-Everyday interactions are some of the easiest ways to grow your list, especially when your staff is trained to ask and explain the benefits of joining.
+These everyday interactions are some of the easiest ways to grow your list, especially when your team is trained to explain the benefits of joining.

 10. Build email leads through content marketing